+If so, describe how such services are/will be coordinated.

-- 7. If determined appropriate by the planning region, describe the coordination of transportation and other supportive services, or discuss why these are not appropriate for the planning region at this time.
-Regions may consider: - Establishing a process to assess coordination of transportation and other supportive services delivery; and - b.
+Regions may consider:

+a.
+Establishing a process to assess coordination of transportation and other supportive services delivery; and b.
 Whether, and if so, how, to enhance the delivery of transportation and other supportive services delivery.